Twitter To Try Giving Users 280 Characters — Whether They Want Them Or Not

 "We are," replied co-founder Biz Stone.
 "Today we had everyone in the company join an @TwitterSafety all hands.
 We've made a lot of progress, but more work to be done."

-But there are real concerns that in raising the limit, the firehose that is Twitter will become overwhelming.
-Or more like Facebook.
-Which might sound great to Twitter's executives.
+But there are real concerns that in raising the limit, the firehose that is Twitter will become overwhelming ... or more like Facebook — which might sound great to Twitter's executives.

 omg tweets are now long enough for signatures!— Isaac Hepworth (@isaach) September 27, 2017